 We’ve put together a few ideas to get you started:

 Go online and look for a class: Some studies have shown that low levels of education might lead to an earlier onset of Alzheimer’s disease or other forms of dementia.
-Getting in a little mental stimulation now – learn to play the guitar, build a birdhouse, master Julia Child’s famous boeuf bourguignon recipe or delve into the works of Shakespeare – could help protect against memory loss for longer.
-(Ref.
-4)
+Getting in a little mental stimulation now – learn to play the guitar, build a birdhouse, master Julia Child’s famous boeuf bourguignon recipe, or delve into the works of Shakespeare – could help protect against memory loss for longer4.

 Learn the words to a song: This test of memory will boost your ability to retain information and recall it.
-Choosing something tricky – something technical with complex lyrics will fit the bill - as it requires close focus, and works several different parts of the brain.
-(Ref.
-5)
+Choosing something tricky – something technical with complex lyrics will fit the bill - as it requires close focus, and works several different parts of the brain5.

-Exercise: According to a 2009 study conducted by University of Western Australia, aerobic exercise – which boosts oxygen to the brain - is a key factor in keeping the brain healthy.
-Researchers found that those who exercised moderately to vigorously once each week – much less than experts recommend for overall health – were 30 percent more likely to maintain cognitive function than those who didn’t exercise at all.
-(Ref.
-6)
+Exercise: According to a 2009 study conducted by the University of Western Australia, aerobic exercise – which boosts oxygen to the brain - is a key factor in keeping the brain healthy.
+Researchers found that those who exercised moderately to vigorously once each week – much less than experts recommend for overall health – were 30 percent more likely to maintain cognitive function than those who didn’t exercise at all6.

 We encourage you to give these suggestions a go, even introducing one small change to boost your brain function is a positive step in the right direction.
-Taking Neuro Natural General and Omega 3/DHA Fish Oil for optimal support will also place you in good stead for a healthy brain today, as well as in the years to come.
+Taking Think Sharp and Omega 3 / DHA Fish Oil for optimal support will also place you in good stead for a healthy brain today, as well as in the years to come.